The Purdue Alumni Association exists to improve our members’ personal, professional, and intellectual well-being.

-- 1890 – Purdue alumni clubs were founded in Chicago and Indianapolis.
-These clubs helped keep Purdue connections strong with alumni away from campus.
+- 1890 – Purdue alumni clubs are founded in Chicago and Indianapolis to help keep Purdue connections strong with alumni away from campus.

-- 1912 – Purdue alumni were active in fundraising campaigns to build Purdue Memorial Union.
+- 1912 – Purdue alumni are active in fundraising campaigns to build Purdue Memorial Union.
 It was dedicated in 1924.

-- 1927 – A state statute was officially enacted that added three alumni-elected trustees to the Purdue University Board of Trustees.
+- 1927 – A state statute is officially enacted that added three alumni-elected trustees to the Purdue University Board of Trustees.
 George Ade ‘87 had been the sole alumni trustee role since 1909.

 - 1953 – R.J.
-Rudolph became the first Executive Director of the Purdue Alumni Association.
+Rudolph becomes the first Executive Director of the Purdue Alumni Association.

-- 1958 – Purdue’s athletic booster group, the John Purdue Club, was founded thanks to the involvement of the Purdue Alumni Association.
+- 1958 – Purdue’s athletic booster group, the John Purdue Club, is founded thanks to the involvement of the Purdue Alumni Association.

-- 1964 – The Purdue Alumni Association hosted their first international tour, traveling with a group of alumni to Europe.
+- 1964 – The Purdue Alumni Association hosts their first international tour, traveling with a group of alumni to Europe.

-- 2004 – The Alumni Association moved to the Dick and Sandy Dauch Alumni Center on the south side of campus.
+- 2004 – The Alumni Association moves to the Dick and Sandy Dauch Alumni Center on the south side of campus.

-- 2005 – Launched the PASE (Purdue Alumni Student Experience).
-It quickly became the largest student group on the West Lafayette campus.
+- 2005 – PASE (Purdue Alumni Student Experience) is launched.
+It quickly becomes the largest student group on the West Lafayette campus.

-- 2018 – Membership tiers were introduced, allowing members to choose the services and activities they value.
+- 2018 – Membership tiers are introduced, allowing members to choose the services and activities they value.

 Purdue Alumni is an independently financed, nonprofit alumni organization.
 Through the support of dues-paying members worldwide, we offer our services to all alumni, as well as funding for programs, services, and scholarships offered by the alumni association and alumni clubs and groups.